Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

 Let $s$ be the transformation illustrated in Fig.~\ref{fig:subcase3.5.3} and defined by

-We observe the following properties: \begin{enumerate} \item[(a)] $\{p, pt\}$ is a colliding pair focused by $s^{c+2}t$ to $n-2$.
+We observe the following properties: \begin{enumerate} \item[(a)] $\{p, pt\}$ is a~colliding pair focused by $s^{c+2}t$ to $n-2$.

-\item[(b)] All states from $Q_M$ whose mapping is different in $s$ and $t$ belong to the same orbit of a cycle (if $v \ge 2$) or a fixed point (if $v=1$).
+\item[(b)] All states from $Q_M$ whose mapping is different in $s$ and $t$ belong to the same orbit of a~cycle (if $v \ge 2$) or a~fixed point (if $v=1$).

-\item[(d)] Every longest path in $s$ from some state not in a cycle to the first reachable $q_i$ contain both $p$ and $x$, and this $q_i$ is $q_m$.
+\item[(d)] Every longest path in $s$ from some state not in a~cycle to the first reachable $q_i$ contain both $p$ and $x$, and this $q_i$ is $q_m$.

-\textit{Proof}: If such a path would not contain $x$, then it would not contain $p,\ldots,pt^k$, and so exist also in $t$.
+\textit{Proof}: If such a~path contains $x$, then it does not contain $p,\ldots,pt^k$, and so would exist also in $t$.
 But then, by the choice of $x$, its length could be at most $c$, whereas the path from $pt^k$ to $q_m$ is of length $k+c$.
-Thus, every such a path contain $x$ and so $p$, since $x$ has in-degree 1, and ends in $q_m$. \end{enumerate}
+Thus, every such a~path contain $x$ and so $p$, since $x$ has in-degree 1, and ends in $q_m$. \end{enumerate}

-\textit{External injectivity}: Let $\e{t}$ be a transformation that fits in Case~3.1 and results in the same $s$.
+\textit{External injectivity}: Let $\e{t}$ be a~transformation that fits in Case~3.1 and results in the same $s$.
 By Lemma~\ref{lem:orbits}, the orbits from Properties~(b) for both $t$ and $\e{t}$ are the same.
 Let $y$ be the state mapped to $q_m$ in the path in $s$ from $p$ to $q_m$.
 If $\e{p} \neq y$, then by the construction of $s$ in Case~3.1, all states in the tree of $y$ are mapped in $s$ in the same way as in $\e{t}$.
-Hence, $\{p,pt\}$ is focused by $\e{t}^{c+2}t$ to $n-2$, which yields a contradiction.
+Hence, $\{p,pt\}$ is focused by $\e{t}^{c+2}t$ to $n-2$, which yields a~contradiction.
 If $\e{p} = y$, then $p=\e{p}$, since to $\e{p}$ only the states $\e{q_i}$ are mapped, which have in-degree 0, and $p$ has in-degree 1.
 Hence $k=1$, $p=y=\e{p}$, and $pt = \e{q_i}$ for some $i$.
-However, $\{p,pt\} = \{\e{p},\e{q_i}\}$ is a colliding pair because of $t$ that is focused by $\e{t}$ to $n-2$, which yields a contradiction.
+However, $\{p,pt\} = \{\e{p},\e{q_i}\}$ is a~colliding pair because of $t$ that is focused by $\e{t}$ to $n-2$, which yields a~contradiction.